-ED Grants will be placed in two potential categories:
+ED Grants will be placed in three potential categories:

 - 1. Business Relocation Assistance: This category of grants will be available for assisting an organization with relocation and new office set-up costs.
-Expenses that could be covered through an ED Grant include but are not limited to moving costs, leased space costs, and fixtures/furnishings/ and equipment related to setting up office space within the City limits. - 2.
-New Business Start-up Assistance: This category of grants will be available for assisting a new organization or business with new office set-up costs.
-Expenses that could be covered through an ED Grant include but are not limited to leased office space costs and fixtures/furnishings/ and equipment related to setting up office space within the City limits. - 3.
+Expenses covered through an ED Grant include but are not limited to: moving costs, leased space costs, fixtures/furnishings/ and equipment related to setting up office space within the City limits. - 2.
+New Business Start-up Assistance: This category of grants will be available for assisting a new organization or business with new office setup costs.
+Expenses covered through an ED Grant include but are not limited to: leased office space costs, fixtures/furnishings/ and equipment related to setting up office space within the City limits. - 3.
 Business Expansion Assistance: This category of grants will be available for assisting an organization or business with expansion costs.
-These expansions should increase square footage, increase year-round jobs in city limits and/or increase tax revenue; or demonstrate a venture into an area considered a diversification of our economic base.
+These expansions should increase square footage, increase year-round jobs in City limits and/or increase tax revenue; and/or demonstrate a venture into an area considered a diversification of our economic base.